How to Paint Over Oil Based Paint

 Water-based paint – also known as acrylic or latex paint – dries faster and is less likely to turn yellow over time.
 It also doesn’t give off those strong fumes.
 If you get paint on interior surfaces, you can easily clean it up with water and soap.

 In fact, water-based paint is more environmentally-friendly.
 It’s not considered hazardous waste.
-Just make sure you purchase an acrylic enamel if you are searching for comparable durability of oil.
+Just make sure you purchase acrylic enamel if you are searching for comparable durability of oil.

 Ready to update the look of your home?
 Here’s how to go from oil-based to water-based paint.